Bill Foster (politician): Health care reform

-Foster voted for the Patient Protection and Affordable Care Act (Obamacare).
+Foster voted for the Affordable Care Act (Obamacare).
 On June 29, 2012, the Chicago Tribune reported that Foster said of his vote for Obamacare, "I'm proud of my vote, and I would be proud to do it again."

 Dodd-Frank

-He also voted for the Dodd-Frank Wall Street Reform and Consumer Protection Act, with all ten of the amendments he proposed being added to the final bill.
+He also voted for the Dodd–Frank Wall Street Reform and Consumer Protection Act, with all ten of the amendments he proposed being added to the final bill.

 Environment

 He voted against the American Clean Energy and Security Act, which would create a Cap and trade system.

 Second Amendment

 Asked if the Second Amendment should be up for reinterpretation, Foster said, "It always has been up for reinterpretation.
 The technology changes, and the weapons thought to be too dangerous to be in private hands change.
 A Civil War cannon is frankly much less dangerous than weapons we are allowed to carry on the streets in many of the states and cities in our country today.
 This is something where technology changes and public attitude changes and both are important in each of the generations."